 Lagoon Cay to Queen Cay (Silk Cay) – 17 nm.
 Sailing on a southeasterly heading down Victoria Channel, you soon round Little Water Cay and then proceed east to Queen Cay.
 The Queen Cays (locals call them the Silk Cays) offer unforgettable snorkeling and diving along the edge of the barrier reef.
 The best beach and anchorage is off the southern cay.
 There’s a picnic table ashore nestled among the tall palms, where you can enjoy a leisurely lunch.

 Queen Cay to Ranguana Cay – 8 nm.
 Your Belize sailing itinerary takes you southwest across clear, open water to Ranguana Cay, an excellent overnight anchorage allowing for dinner at a small resort.
 An exciting detour to Laughing Bird Cay National Park for a day of bird watching and snorkeling will add another four nautical miles to the passage, but it’s a leisurely off-the-wind sail and well worth the endeavor.
 Named for the laughing gulls that nest there, the cay has one mooring.
 Both Laughing Bird Cay and Ranguana Cay are incredibly beautiful examples of Belizean sailing.

-*Note: Whether it is deep sea diving, snorkeling, or on-land sightseeing that interest you most, we will build a Belize yacht charter itinerary that best suits your interest and desires.
-This itinerary is just a sample of what your 7-night adventure in Belize on board your private yacht charter may look like.
-Furthermore, the weather – or other outside factors – may require your Captain to set an alternative course for a duration of your trip.
+* Note: Whether it is deep-sea diving, snorkeling, or on-land sight seeing that interest you most, we will build a Belize yacht charter itinerary that best suits your interest and desires.
+This itinerary is just a sample of what your 7-night adventure in Belize onboard your private yacht charter may look like.
+Furthermore, the weather – or other outside factors – may require your Captain to set an alternative course for the duration of your trip.
 “As the wind blows, so shall the sail”.